techidaily/site-win11-tips/source/_posts/escape-key-blues-effective-fixes-for-a-non-operational-keys.md

 ![Esc key on a keyboard](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/esc-key-on-a-keyboard.jpg)

  If you are using an external keyboard, you can try disconnecting and reconnecting it.
-While you're at it, try a different USB port this time to determine[if there’s an issue with the USB port on your computer](https://www.makeuseof.com/tag/dead-usb-port-heres-how-to-diagnose-and-fix-it/) .
+While you're at it, try a different USB port this time to determine [if there’s an issue with the USB port on your computer](https://www.makeuseof.com/tag/dead-usb-port-heres-how-to-diagnose-and-fix-it/) .

  Another thing you can do is connect your keyboard to a different computer and test the Esc key.
 This will help you rule out any potential hardware-related issues.